 - 3. Connect the ECU USB tuning cable and the expansion loom if required. - 4.
-If fitting to a short case, CAREFULLY snap the PCB extension off.
-It may be necessary to use a sharp knife to first score the break off points.
 Place the factory ECU in the packaging your Link ECU came in for its protection.
-After inserting the Link ECU into the OEM case, carefully fit the supplied aluminium end plate to the enclosure.
+Carefully fit the supplied aluminium end plate to the enclosure.
 Make sure the end plate is fitted to allow any cables to exit on the left side of the header. - 5.
 Install the Link ECU circuit board into the enclosure, then fit the enclosure into the vehicle. - 6.
 Connect the ECU to the factory wiring loom. - 7.
 Do NOT attempt to start the vehicle.
 Proceed to read through the remaining sections of this manual first.